vseryakov/backendjs/README.md

 * All commands above will behave exactly the same, all required tables will be automatically created

-* While the local backendjs is runnning the documentation is always available when the backend Web server is running at http://localhost:8000/doc.html
+* While the local backendjs is runnning, the documentation is always available at http://localhost:8000/doc.html (or whatever port is the server using)

 * Go to http://localhost:8000/api.html for the Web console to test API requests.
   For this example let's create an account, type and execute the following URLs in the Web console: